 3 Personality Tests That Work

-When you’re looking for the right hire, gut instinct just won’t cut it anymore.
+When you’re looking for the right hire, gut instinct just doesn’t cut it anymore.

 Vetting a job candidate used to be all about “connection”—either you felt a rapport with the person sitting across from you or you didn’t.
 But nowadays, HR professionals are going for more fact than feeling.

 Business advisory company CEB recently found that 62 percent of HR professionals are using personality tests to vet candidates during the hiring process—giving them the opportunity to compare candidates’ scores against the given job requirements.
 That’s compared to less than 50 percent as recently as 2010, according to the Aberdeen Group.

 When you’re searching for that perfect hire, every step from defining the position to interviewing candidates is crucial, explains Sonia Liang in “Pre-employment tests: are they what your company needs to hire the right person?

 ” After evaluating resumes and narrowing down the candidate pool, the question becomes: If everyone seems “right,” how do you ensure you’re picking the absolute best candidate?